 An invasive species is an organism that has spread outside its native range and is believed to be disruptive or harmful to the environment or to human health.

 You may be familiar with emerald ash borer, the Asian wood-boring beetle that has consumed millions of native ash trees across the United States in recent years.
-Or wild parsnip, an toxic relative of queen anne's lace that now dominates many disturbed areas and edges in the North Country.
+Or wild parsnip, an toxic relative of queen anne's lace that now dominates many roadsides across the North Country.
 In addition to pushing out native shrubs and wildflowers, reactions between the plant's sap and sunlight causes chemical burns on human skin.
 Both examples of species that are classified as invasive here in New York state.

 Invasive species can include aquatic animals and plants, terrestrial animals and plants, insects, pathogens, parasites, and agricultural pests.
 For a list of priority invasive species in New York, visit the New York Invasive Species Network.

 Despite hard work to remove these species from the environments they threaten, many, such as wild parsnip and emerald ash borer, continue to spread at alarming and nearly uncontrollable rates.
 Nature Up North is working to increase awareness of, and participation in, efforts to control invasive species present in the North Country.
 Visit the below projects to learn how you can make a difference.

 Confirmed in St. Lawrence and Franklin Counties in 2017, emerald ash borer (Agrilus planipennis) threatens to wipe out native ash trees across the region within a few years.
 In collaboration with the St. Lawrence County Emerald Ash Borer Task Force, Nature Up North launched the Community Ash Tree Survey in fall 2017 to begin a census of ash in communities across the North Country.
 Join the project here.